inesmcbride/hello-world/README.md

 # hello-world
 Hello hello hello everybody
-You were raised in a duck farm
+You were raised in a duck farm weren't you?